emanuelcasco/personal-site/_posts/en/azure-functions-middlewares.md

 ## Implementation

 Web frameworks, like Express, Fastify or Hapi, has solved this problem using the middleware pattern.
-This pattern allows developers to isolate these common technical concerns into “steps” that decorate the main business logic code.
+This pattern allows developers to isolate these common technical concerns into "steps" that decorate the main business logic code.

 After deciding to implement this pattern in my project, I made a small search to check if someone had already implemented a similar solution.
 Unfortunately, the few solutions I found didn‘t meet my needs, so I decided to implement it myself.